okkuweb/game-of-life/README.md

 # Game of Life
-Conway's Game of Life using [Gruid](https://codeberg.org/anaseto/gruid) Runs in the terminal and on a browser with WASM
+Conway's Game of Life using [Gruid](https://codeberg.org/anaseto/gruid).

+Runs in a terminal and on a browser with WASM.

 ## Try out the web version
 A WASM build is hosted on [github pages](https://okkuweb.github.io/game-of-life/)